-- Students must maintain: - $\circ\;$ current BLS certification at the healthcare provider level, American Heart Association. - yearly tuberculosis screening - o all immunization requirements as outlined in the compliance system - o negative Drug Screen - approved Criminal Background Check(s) - To progress from one semester to the next, a student must: - achieve a grade of 77% or higher in each nursing didactic course.
-(Students who have a cumulative nursing GPA less than 2.5 at the end of fall semester, junior year, will be placed on probation and must increase nursing cumulative GPA to 2.5 at the end of the following semester and maintain thereafter.) - achieve a grade of "satisfactory" in each nursing clinical course.
+- Students must maintain: - o current BLS certification at the healthcare provider level, American Heart Association. - o yearly tuberculosis screening - o all immunization requirements as outlined in the compliance system - o negative Drug Screen - o approved Criminal Background Check(s) - To progress from one semester to the next, a student must: - o achieve a grade of 77% or higher in each nursing didactic course. - o maintain an overall nursing GPA of 2.5 (Students who have a cumulative nursing GPA less than 2.5 at the end of fall semester, junior year, will be placed on probation and must increase nursing cumulative GPA to 2.5 at the end of the following semester and maintain thereafter.) - o achieve a grade of "satisfactory" in each nursing clinical course.

-APP STATE Department of Nursing LEARNING IMPROVEMENT POLICY
+LEARNING IMPROVEMENT POLICY